chipzx92/DataEngineeringI320/docs/presentations/modeling/03_many_to_many_attributes/index.md

 > "A single enrollment is about a single student"

-> "A single enrollment adds to a single class"
+> "A single student could have many enrollments, each about a single class"

-> "A single class fills up by many enrollments"

 It is possible to include attributes in the conceptual ER diagram; here we include `semester` as a key attribute of the enrollment.